The Intel Core i3-14100 wins in 9 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (400% better).

 AI Versus Verdict

-Users prioritizing modern architecture and superior cache efficiency should select the Intel Core i3-14100 for their build.
-Conversely, the Intel Core i7-7700K remains a viable option for specific use cases that rely heavily on a higher base clock speed, where it maintains a 20% advantage.
-Choosing between these two components depends on whether your workload benefits more from the increased cache capacity of the newer model or the higher base frequency offered by the older unit.
+Users prioritizing modern architecture and the massive L2 cache advantage should select the Intel Core i3-14100 for their build.
+Conversely, the Intel Core i7-7700K remains a viable option for those who specifically require the 20% higher base clock speed provided by that older unit.
+Choosing between these two components depends entirely on whether your specific workload benefits more from the significantly larger cache capacity or the higher base frequency of the legacy processor.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.